PopeFelix/swagger-ui-apigateway-example-with-typescript-and-cdk/README.md

-# Welcome to your CDK TypeScript project
+# Swagger UI example with AWS CDK, Typescript, API Gateway, and Lambda

-This is a blank project for CDK development with TypeScript.
+This demonstrates a simple CDK stack containing an API Gateway API whose documentation is provided by a [Swagger UI](https://swagger.io/tools/swagger-ui/) endpoint (/swagger).

 The `cdk.json` file tells the CDK Toolkit how to execute your app.